 If you know anybody near your destination, maybe you can get a free room from someone you know and trust.
 Just don’t abuse your welcome, and throw them a few bucks for what you use in food and electricity — it would’ve been far more expensive otherwise.

 The alternatives for vacation rentals, spare bedrooms and apartment swapping opportunities have exploded in the last few years.
-In addition to looking for good deals through Airbnb and VRBO, you could look for a free or cheap place to sleep — and interesting locals to meet — at couchsurfing.com.
+Look for good deals through Homestay, Airbnb and VRBO.

 If you’re going on a road trip and plan on slumming it, you could always stay in your vehicle — but that’s often illegal.
 A better option is to find a nearby campground, which is also a great place to make new friends and cook out.